izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/mint.rst

 Here, **getLiquidityManagerContract** is an api provided by our sdk, which returns a **web3.eth.Contract** object of **LiquidityManager**.

-4. Fetch 2 ERC20 information
+.. _specify_token_pair:

+4. Specify Token Pair And Fee
 ---------------------------------------------------------

 .. code-block:: typescript